Sensirion/embedded-i2c-sen66/README.md

 ## Setup Guide

-### Connecting the Sensor
+### Connect the Sensor

-Your sensor has 6 different signals that need to be connected to your board: VDD, GND, SDA, SCL, GND, VDD.
+Your sensor has 4 different pins that need to be connected to your board: VDD, GND, SDA, SCL.
-Use the following pins to connect your SEN66:
+Use the following description to connect your SEN66:

 <img src="images/sen6x-pinout.png" width="300px">